-Temporary Distinguished Professor
+Distinguished Professor In-Residence

-The criteria for determination of rank in temporary appointments are the same as those stipulated for full-time tenure-eligible positions.
-While there are a variety of circumstances in which a temporary appointment may be appropriate for a department, it is expected that they will entail only a brief association with the University.
+The criteria for determination of rank in in-residence appointments are the same as those stipulated for full-time tenure-eligible positions.
+While there are a variety of circumstances in which an in-residence appointment may be appropriate for a department, it is expected that they will entail only a brief association with the University.
 (See Annual Contracts).
-Temporary appointees are not eligible for tenure while serving in a temporary appointment status.
+In-residence appointees are not eligible for tenure while serving in an in-residence appointment status.